Entropic Lattice Boltzmann Model for Charged Leaky Dielectric Multiphase Fluids in Electrified Jets: Model

 In Eq. \ref{eq:lattice-b}, the source term $S_p$ takes into account the global effect of all the internal and external forces $\vec{F}$.
 This is assessed by the exact difference method proposed by Kupershtokh et al. \cite{kupershtokh2009equations}, which reads

 where $\Delta \vec{u}=\vec{F} /\rho$.
-In bulk conditions, the LB method is intrinsically second-order accurate in space and time, and, in order to ensure the same accuracy in presence of forces, the local velocity is taken at half time step
+In bulk conditions, the ELBM is intrinsically second-order accurate in space and time, and, in order to ensure the same accuracy in presence of forces, the local velocity is taken at half time step

 Here, the total body force $\vec{F}=\vec{F}_{int}+\vec{F}_{el}$ includes the inter-particle force $\vec{F}_{int}$ and the electric force $\vec{F}_{el}$.
 The electric force acting on the boundary point $\vec{r}$ between a gas and a fluid with the local non-uniform permittivity $\varepsilon(\vec{r})$ in an electric field $\vec{E}$ reads \cite{landau2013electrodynamics,saville1997electrohydrodynamics}